 Proper specimen collection techniques are crucial for collecting specimens that are suitable for testing by the NBSP laboratory.
-Approximately 2-3% of the specimens received by the NBSP are either unsuitable or sub-optimal for testing.
-These specimens are known to produce erroneous laboratory results and must be repeated, which delays the screening process and puts newborns at unnecessary risk for harm should they have one of the disorders on the screening panel.
+Unsuitable or sub-optimal specimens are known to produce erroneous laboratory results and must be repeated.
+This delays the screening process and puts newborns at unnecessary risk for harm should they have one of the disorders on the screening panel.